 Ignore text messages or phone calls.
 Cellphones are becoming an increasing culprit of distracting drivers.
 Find a safe place to stop if you need to respond to text messages or make phone calls.

 Contact a Personal Injury Lawyer to Learn More

-For more information regarding safe driving tips, especially during the holiday time, contact the Law Offices of Loren Scott Etengoff at (360) 979-1927.
+For more information regarding safe driving tips, especially during the holiday time, contact the Etengoff Pak Law Group at (360) 979-1927.